philanc/slua/doc/mtcp.md

 	return the raw client address as a string,  or nil, errmsg

 getpeername(fd)
-	get the address the peer a socket is connected to
+	get the address of the peer a socket is connected to
 	fd: the socket file descriptor (as integer) return the raw client address as a string,  or nil, errmsg